Colorado is latest to weigh ban on Native American mascots

-The measure that the state Senate Education Committee is scheduled to discuss Thursday would include a $25,000 monthly fine on public schools, colleges and universities that use an American Indian-themed mascots after June 1, 2022.
+The measure, which cleared the state Senate Education Committee on Thursday, would include a $25,000 monthly fine on public schools, colleges and universities that use American Indian-themed mascots after June 1, 2022.

+The committee passed amendments exempting schools that have or will seek agreements with local tribes to use such mascots.
+The changes also would exempt schools on tribal lands.

 Colorado is one of seven states considering legislation that would prohibit the use of Native American mascots, according the National Conference of State Legislatures.
-In 2019, Maine became the first state to ban the use of such mascots.
+In 2019, Maine became the first state to ban them.

 Nearly two dozen schools in Colorado still use Native American mascots such as the ”Warriors,” ”Reds” and ”Savages,” according to Democratic state Sen. Jessie Danielson, one of the bill’s sponsors.
 Two prominent high schools dropped their ”Indians” mascot in the last year: Cheyenne Mountain in Colorado Springs and Loveland High School in a city in northern Colorado.

+Sylvester Roubideaux, a member of the Rosebud Sioux Tribe, opposed the bill.
+He testified that the ”Indians” mascot at a high school in Yuma, Colorado, where his family lives, has allowed for celebration of Native American culture in his community.

+Roubideaux said taking away the mascots would mean less Native American representation and that they would become a ”vanishing people.”

-The use of American Indian mascots, according to the legislation, “creates an unsafe learning environment” for Indigenous students by “promoting bullying” and teaches other students that “it is acceptable to participate in culturally abusive and prejudicial behaviors.”
+The legislation says the mascots create ”an unsafe learning environment” for Indigenous students by ”promoting bullying” and teach other students that ”it is acceptable to participate in culturally abusive and prejudicial behaviors.”

+At the committee hearing, Talon Long, an 18-year-old from a Native American family, recalled his classmates calling him ”Chief Talon” and asking if he lived in a cave in the mountains.

+”I’m not anyone’s mascot, and I’m not an animal, a savage or anyone’s good luck charm,” Brody SeeWalker, a seventh-grader and Lakota descendant from the Standing Rock Sioux Tribe, testified. ”I am a human and a proud Lakota who comes from a long line of ancestors that fought so very hard so that I could be standing here before you today.”

 The push to remove mascots with Native American imagery began during the civil rights movement in the 1960s, according to the National Congress of American Indians, a nonprofit established in 1944 to protect Native American and Alaska Native rights.